redux-orm/redux-orm/README.md

 }
 ```

 If you have different entity types, you'll be writing a lot of boilerplate.
-The bugs are bound to creep in at some point. `redux-orm` abstracts this particular way of working with entities.
+The bugs are bound to creep in at some point.
+Libraries like Immutable can help considerably, but are designed to work generally with any data.
+Since we know we're dealing with entities, we can use much more expressive code to implement our reducers. `redux-orm` abstracts this particular way of working with entities.

 ## API